 This certificate presents basic electrical engineering and related computer engineering courses.
 The program covers the basic theory of electrical engineering circuits and computer logic from both the component and board-level perspectives.
 Students trained in this area are capable of working in design and troubleshooting, and are prepared for more advancd study in electrical and computer engineering, computer science, and computer information technology.
+The certificate can be combined with the Certificate in Engineering Science to create an Associate of General Technology (AGT) that can be used as the foundation for a four-year degree in Computer Science or Computer Information Systems.

 Certificate curricula are reviewed and updated periodically in response to community and industry demands.
-The student is cautioned to discuss certificate choices and course selections with an Engienering Advisor before each registration cycle.
+The student is cautioned to discuss certificate choices and course selections with an Engineering Advisor before each registration cycle.